Kenya

 VAT registration is required for persons making or expecting to make taxable supplies of over KES 5 million in a 12-month period.
 In determining the registration threshold, the sale of capital assets is excluded.
 A person making taxable supplies below the registration threshold may voluntarily apply for VAT registration upon meeting the set requirements.
 However, this VAT registration threshold does not apply to non-residents who supply electronically supplied services to Kenyans.

 Input tax on a taxable supply (or importation) may be deducted from the tax payable by a registered person to the extent that the supply was acquired to make taxable supplies.
 Input tax is allowable for deduction within six months after the end of the tax period in which the supply or importation occurred.
 To deduct input tax incurred on taxable supplies, a taxpayer must possess the requisite documentation supporting the input tax deduction.
 With effect from 1 July 2023, there is an additional condition in order to secure input tax recovery.
-Apart from holding the requisite documentation for recovering input tax, the taxpayer must also ensure that the supplier has accounted for the VAT to the Kenya Revenue Authority (KRA).
+Apart from holding the requisite documentation for recovering input tax, the taxpayer must also ensure that the supplier has accounted for the VAT to the KRA.

 Taxable value is the consideration for the supply and includes any taxes, duties, levies, fees, and charges paid or payable on or by reason of the supply.